morewings/next-card/README.md

 ## Quick start

-First step, go to https://github.com/morewings/next-card and click the 'Use this template' button.
+First step, click the 'Use this template' button.
 It will offer you to clone the repository to your account.

 Second, change `./next.config.js` to contain your chosen repository name.
 This is needed for GitHub pages or other non-index page deployment.